mverboom/build/BUILD.md

 This function attemts to find the last revision number for the mercurial repository specified.

+`B_SFVER <sourceforce project url>`

+This function attempts to find the latest version for a project hosted on sourceforge.

 ## BUILD

 For building the version of the software the following sections are used: